 There are some truly fantastic films in that list.
-The genre was looking strong, and huge amounts of money are being made.
+The genre was looking strong, and huge amounts of money were being made.
 Unfortunately, Warner Brothers still felt Batman Returns did not make enough money due to its darker image.
-The consequence of this was the creation of Batman Forever (1995) and Batman & Robin (1997)… generally regarded as the worst superhero film ever created.
+The consequence of this was the creation of Batman Forever (1995) and Batman & Robin (1997)… the latter being generally regarded as the worst superhero film ever made.

-Blade was released on 21 August 1998, with nought but a hope and prayer from Marvel executives.
+Blade was released on 21 August 1998, with naught but a hope and a prayer from Marvel executives.